Trinity — Father/Son/Holy Spirit — Yes or No?

 May the grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit be with you all.

 For through him[Christ] we both have access to the Father by one Spirit.

 As soon as Jesus was baptized, he went up out of the water.
 At that moment heaven was opened, and he saw the Spirit of God descending like a dove and alighting on him.
 17 And a voice from heaven said, “This is my Son, whom I love; with him I am well pleased.”

-Here is a simple diagram that might help you with the concept of God as Father/Son/Holy Spirit:
+Here is a simple diagram that helps visualize the concept of God as Father/Son/Holy Spirit:

-Anyway, these clear passages and numerous others prove the notion of God as Father, Son and Holy Spirit.
+To close, these clear passages and numerous others prove the notion of God as Father, Son & Holy Spirit.
 For additional evidence see this article by S. Michael Houdmann.

 comments powered by Disqus